guptajay/CZ4045-Assignments/README.md

 ---

 ## 2. Indicative Adjective Phrases
-1. Navigate to `Jupyter/[2]IndicativeAdjectivePhrases.ipynb`.
+1. Navigate to `Jupyter/[2] IndicativeAdjectivePhrases.ipynb`.
 2. Run all the cells.

-The last cell of the notebook produces the list of indicative adjective phrases for business b1 with id:j7HO1YeMQGYo3KibMXZ5vg
+The last cell of the notebook produces the list of indicative adjective phrases for business b1 with id: `j7HO1YeMQGYo3KibMXZ5vg`

 ---